julianlam/feps/fep/61cf/fep-61cf.md

 If so, it decodes the `bdest` destination URL.
 It performs a webfinger lookup on the root URL of the destination site and looks for a link with `rel` set to `http://purl.org/openwebauth/v1`.
 This identifies the target instance's "token endpoint".

+If an error occurs during this step, the home instance should not redirect to the 'bdest' URL; this would allow it to be used as an open redirector.
+Instead it should respond with a suitable HTTP error code.

-The home instance constructs and issues a signed HTTPS request to this endpoint.
+On success, the home instance constructs and issues a signed HTTPS request to the discovered token endpoint.
 The request also contains an additional signed header, `X-Open-Web-Auth`, containing a random string.
 Target instances do not use this header; it is provided to add additional entropy to the signature calculation.

 ### 3. Target instance provides a token